Suggestions for Improving Academic Performance

 - More than an e-reader, Nook Study is a powerful study and organization tool that enable users to take notes, create custom highlights, tag content, import coursework, and search textbooks in one convenient place.
 Available for PC and Mac.
 Download a Nook Study Tip Sheet [pdf] with more information, including instructions on how to download the software.

 - If honest attempts to improve academic skills and study habits haven't produced results, perhaps your current course of study isn't a good fit for your interests, skills and abilities?

-- Get help with this decision by working with the Career Center and the Office of Academic Affairs.
+- Get help with this decision by working with the Career Center and the Center for Academic Advising and Support Services.